thedraculaisreal/vampire-game/README.md

 How to build:
-1. make a new folder called build in the root dir.
-2. go into the build/ and use cmake ..
+1. go into the build/ and use cmake ..
-3. this will compile a make file then type make.
+2. this will compile a make file then type make.
-4. cmake must be a minimum of 3.31.1 vers
+3. cmake must be a minimum of 3.31.1 vers